+'''

-''' class tianshou.data.Batch (batch\dict: Optional[Union[dict, Batch, Sequence[Union[dict, Batch]], numpy.ndarray]] = None, copy: bool = False, kwargs: Any)
+class tianshou.data.Batch (batch_dict: Optional[Union[dict, tianshou.data.batch.Batch, Sequence[Union[dict, tianshou.data.batch.Batch]], numpy.ndarray]] = None, copy: bool = False, kwargs: Any)

+'''

-Bases: object '''
+Bases: object

 The internal data structure in Tianshou.

 Batch is a kind of supercharged array (of temporal data) stored individually in a (recursive) dictionary of object that can be either numpy array, torch tensor, or batch themself.
 It is designed to make it extremely easily to access, manipulate and set partial view of the heterogeneous data conveniently.